mosesfawole/mosesfawole/README.md

 - 👋 Hi, I’m @mosesfawole
-- 👀 I’m a in Frontend Web Developer
+- 👀 I’m a in Frontend Web Developer,currently open to junior/internship roles
-- 🌱 I’m currently learning React/MERN stack
+- 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on Client side projects
 - 📫 How to reach me twitter.com/pharwoleh